AnthonyCampos1234/Avisari/README.md

 4. Business Categories: Illustrates different aspects of the platform.

-Built with ❤️ by the Avisari team
+Built with ❤️ by the Avisari team (Anthony Campos) lol